The question “Is soy sauce gluten-free” is one of the most asked about across gluten-free message boards and groups.

 However, there are many fantastic brands that create gluten-free soy sauce and there are some fantastic soy sauce alternatives (even if you can’t eat soy!
 Yes, really!)

-Keep reading to find out why soy sauce isn’t gluten-free, what brands make gluten-free soy sauce and some delicious soy sauce alternatives.
+Keep reading to find out why soy sauce isn’t gluten-free, what brands make gluten-free soy sauce and some delicious soy sauce alternatives, or use the Table of Contents to jump to a specific place in the post.

 Are you new here?
 I also have the following posts to help you live gluten-free without the stress!